lf1-io/padl/docs/usage/creating_transforms.md

 (creating-transforms)=
 ## Creating Transforms

-Everything that can be *called* in python can be converted into a `padl.transforms.Transform.
+Everything that can be *called* in python can be converted into a `padl.transforms.Transform`.
 For that, use the {func}`~padl.transform` wrapper.

 ```python